eatsjobs/media-mock/README.md

 - **Device Simulation**: Simulate configurations for various devices like iPhone, desktop, or custom configurations.
 - **Constraint Support**: Set custom video constraints such as resolution, frame rate, and more.
-- **Canvas-based Mock Stream**: Use an image as a video input source and capture it as a mock stream.
+- **Canvas-based Mock Stream**: Use an image as a video input source and capture it as a canvas stream.
 - **Debug Mode**: Visualize the mock stream by displaying the canvas and image in the DOM.
 - **Easy Integration with Testing**: Ideal for testing media applications with tools like Vitest, Jest or Playwright.